laaaarrywang/521proj2/README.md

 (2) image_data folder: consists of three images as input data

-(3) Report folder: contains the .tex file, all the output graphs used to generate the report and the PDF report
+(3) Report folder: contains the .tex file, all the output graphs used to generate the report

+(4) STA521 Project 2.pdf: the final report

-(4) README.md
+(5) README.md

 Inside the R folder, .Rmd files are ordered by the order to execute.
 Namely, start from `0 readData.Rmd`, then `1 EDA.Rmd`, `2 Preparation.Rmd`, `2d CVmaster.Rmd`, `3 Modelling.Rmd`, and finally `4 Diagnostics.Rmd`.